NANDINI-star/Semi-Supervised-Learning-with-Ladder-Networ/README.md

 # Semi-Supervised-Learning-with-Ladder-Network
 Implemented using tensorflow and keras frameworks.

+Data used = MNIST digits data

 Test Accuracy = 96.04%